Friday, January 16, 2026

 The Life and Career Of Nico

-From Berlin to Chelsea Hotel, model, actress, singer, Warhol Superstar, Rock Star lover were just some of the roles Nico lived during her short but intense life.
+From Berlin to Chelsea Hotel, model, actress, singer, Warhol Superstar, Rock Star lover was just some of the roles Nico lived during her short but intense life.
 She is best remembered as one of The Velvet Underground’s vocalists on their debut album “The Velvet Underground & Nico” but Nico’s stunning songs and solo career left an undeniable influence on modern music.
-We look back at her life and career 36 years after her untimely passing
+We look back at her life and career 37 years after her untimely passing

 Read More